-Pricing Methods Used By Tax Preparers
+Pricing Methods Used by Tax Preparers

-You can also ask for an estimate of what their services might cost you, but you probably won't get an answer, at least not until you've met with the professional to go over your tax issues.
-Some accountants do offer free consultations.
+If you're working with a tax professional or accountant, you can ask up front how the firm determines its prices.
+Ask for an estimate of what their services might cost you, although you probably won't get an answer—at least not a firm, definitive one—until you've met with the professional and they have a better picture of your tax situation.

 Some of the methods used by tax professionals to set prices include:

 - A set fee for each tax form or schedule

 - Fee based on the complexity of the client's situation

 - An hourly rate for time spent preparing the tax return and accompanying forms and schedules